-Edward J. DeMarco
+Respectfully, Edward J. DeMarco, Jr. Police Chief

-he Public Works/Engineering Department consists of: 6 Highway Maintainers
+The Public Works/Engineering Department consists of:

+- 6 Highway Maintainers

-- 1 Parks & Grounds Maintainer
+- Parks and Grounds Maintainer

-- 1 Seasonal Maintainer
+- Seasonal Maintainer

-- 1 Maintainer Mechanic
+- Maintainer Mechanic

-- 1 Working Foreman
+- Working Foreman

 - 1 Administrative Assistant

-- 1 Operations Manager
+- An Operations Manager and a Director of Public Works/ Town Engineer/Tree Warden.

-- Director of Public Works/Town Engineer/Tree Warden The Department is responsible for:
+The Department is responsible for:

-- The maintenance of approximately 70 miles of roads storm drainage, curbs, waterways, and roadside mowing.
+The maintenance of approximately 70 miles of roads, including storm drainage, curbs, waterways, roadside mowing etc.

-- The maintenance of the grounds at all Town parks and fields, around all Town owned buildings, including Town schools and their playing fields.

-- Facilities maintenance for all Town owned buildings.

-We are on call 24 hours a day, 7 days week to the East Wind-

-sor Police Department and the Broad Brook and Warehouse Point Fire Departments for emergency purposes.
-We are responsible for the design and implementation of all Town roadway, drainage and building construction projects.
-The Town Engineer reviews plans submitted to the Planning and Zoning Commission, the Wetlands Commission and the Water Pollution Control Authority.
+We are also responsible for the maintenance of the grounds at all Town parks and fields, around all town owned buildings, including Town schools and their playing fields as well as facilities maintenance for all town owned buildings.
+We are on call 24/7 to the East Windsor Police Department and the Broad Brook and Warehouse Point Fire Departments for emergency purposes.
+We are responsible for the design and implementation of all Town roadway drainage and building construction projects.
+The Town Engineer reviews plans submitted to the Planning and Zoning Commission the Wetlands Commission and the Water Pollution Control Authority.

-This construction season, our pavement management and drainage projects included:
+This construction season our pavement management and drainage projects included:

-- The reconstruction of the entire length of Scantic Road. - Completion of various drainage projects. - Inspections and cleaning of catch basins and drainage pipes. - Alternating split crews in the Spring due to the coronavirus pandemic reduced the number of projects that we had planned to complete.
+- the restoration of roadside shoulders for the entire length of Scantic Road - · completed various drainage projects - continued with inspections and cleaning of catch basins and drainage pipes.

+Alternating split crews in the Spring due to the coronavirus pandemic reduced the number of projects that we had planned to complete.